 Merchant used endoscopy (laparoscopy, cystoscopy, hysteroscopy) in evaluating women for pelvic TB.90 Among 687 patients who underwent laparoscopy, pelvic TB was suspected in 101 (14.7%) from the appearance alone.
 Definitive evidence was found in 70 cases.

 de Vynck and colleagues also used laparoscopy to diagnose and to confirm genital tract TB.28

 Older microbiologic methods for diagnosis of M. tuberculosis that relied on cultures and conventional biochemical tests often took several weeks to yield definitive results.
-Given the importance of rapid diagnosis of TB for both an individual and at public health level, more rapid diagnostic techniques were needed.
-The development of broth-based culture media, available now as a component of automated, continuously monitored systems, has decreased average detection time for positive M. tuberculosis cultures to 9–14 days.91 The more recent arrival of molecular methods that can reliably identify M. tuberculosis has accelerated this process even further.
+Given the importance of rapid diagnosis of TB on both an individual and s public health level, more rapid diagnostic techniques were needed.
+The development of broth-based culture media, available now as a component of automated, continuously monitored systems, has decreased average detection time for positive M. tuberculosis cultures to 9 to 14 days.91 The more recent arrival of molecular methods that can reliably identify M. tuberculosis has accelerated this process even further.

 The DNA probes primarily save time by providing a rapid alternative to the longer conventional identification process.
 Since 1987, DNA probes complementary to species-specific sequences of rRNA have been commercially available for the identification of M. tuberculosis complex, Mycobacterium avium complex, and others.
 These single-stranded DNA probes, labeled with acridinium ester, hybridize with complementary rRNA sequences of the target organisms.
 DNA-rRNA hybrids are captured by antibodies specific for them, and via signal amplification techniques, these enzyme-conjugated antibodies are then detected by a chemiluminescent substrate that emits a light measured by a luminometer.91